irahbt/simple-sourdough/README.md

 2. Browse via product category
 3. Search for product and/or recipe by name or description
 4. Easily see what I've searched for and the search results
-5. As a Returning User, I want to easily select the colour and quantity of a product
+5. As a Returning User, I want to easily select the quantity of a product to be added to the basket
 6. View items in my basket to be purchased
 7. Be able to adjust the quantity of individual items in my basket
 8. See an order confirmation after checkout